danskernesdigitalebibliotek/dpl-react/README.md

 * [make](https://www.gnu.org/software/make/)
 * [Docker](https://www.docker.com/products/docker-desktop)
 * [Dory](https://github.com/FreedomBen/dory)
-* `.tokens` file in the root of the project containing valid access tokens for a patron and a library.
+* `.tokens.json` file in the root of the project containing valid access tokens for a patron and a library.
 This is used in the communication with [OpenPlatform](https://openplatform.dbc.dk/v3/), [MaterialList](https://github.com/danskernesdigitalebibliotek/material-list) and [FollowSearches](https://github.com/danskernesdigitalebibliotek/follow-searches). ___(optional, you might not need or want live data.)___

 #### Retrieving access tokens